Most Successful Countries of All-Time: Per Capita (2016 UDATE)

 The following analysis is based on the total medals won by a country throughout modern Olympic history (we have also calculated the per capita medal results for the 2008 Olympic Games, though with the small sample size a single medal to a small nation can make a big difference to the ranking).

-Below are tables of the top countries based on the total all-time medals won during the Summer Olympics (including 2012 data), ranked relative to the nation's population (in 2012).
+Below are tables of the top countries based on the total all-time medals won during the Summer Olympics (including 2016 data), ranked relative to the nation's population (figures mostly from 2015).

 The Finns are Best when you consider Total Medals

 Finland is the most successful currently competing country at the Olympic Games based on their population size and the number of Olympic medals won (irrespective of whether you use the total golds or total medals metric).
-Finland have won 101 gold medals in 24 appearances at the Summer Olympics, with a population of just over 5 million people in 2011.
-Denmark, with a similar population and from the same region, have won only 43 gold medals.
+Finland have won 101 gold medals in 25 appearances at the Summer Olympics, with a current population of 5.5 million people.
+Denmark, with a similar population and from the same region, have won only 45 gold medals.
+Many of Finland's medals were gained in early last century, with only a few medals won in recent Olympiads.

-A country which has leaped into the top 10 is the small nation of Grenada which won its first gold medal in 2012, when runner Kirani James won the Men's 400 meters, coming from a population of about 100,000.
-Another standout on the top 10 list is another Caribbean country The Bahamas, with their 5 gold medals from sailing and athletics, and with a current population of less than 400,000 people.
+A country which has leaped into the top 10 is the small nation of Grenada which won its first gold medal in 2012, when runner Kirani James won the Men's 400 meters (and a silver to add to that in 2016), coming from a population of just over 100,000.
+Another standout on the top 10 list is another Caribbean country The Bahamas, with their 6 gold medals from sailing and athletics, and with a current population of less than 400,000 people.

 When using this method to rank countries for the 2008 Olympic Games results, smaller countries tended to dominate the list, as it only required a medal or two for them to rank highly.
 Using the all-time list as done here provides a larger data set and gives a more accurate and representative result.